It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 I was a leftist Democrat for years that believed the lies that they told about you.

-Really it only took one day for you to learn the things you'd heard were not true.
+Really, it only took one day for you to learn the things you'd heard were not true?

-His deli speech delivery is like an eye doctor speaking to his patients, and that's what he is.
+His speech delivery is like an eye doctor speaking to his patients, and that's what he is.

 Well, that's right.